Securely creating a completely empty data list strictly for future dynamic use

 ➕ Dynamically Adding Completely New Elements Safely

-The strictly dynamic nature of Python lists deeply within the software ecosystem simply means that you can freely add completely new complex data to the main collection at absolutely any given moment during the real time execution of your automated Python program.
-The language gracefully provides highly optimized native internal methods specifically designed for this exact technical purpose.
+The dynamic nature of Python lists means you can add new data to the list at any moment during program execution.
+The language provides optimized native methods for this purpose.

 simple_numeric_sequence = [1, 2, 3]